Code-Institute-Submissions/hangman-game-2/README.md

 ### Solved Bugs

-* Heroku, the deployment terminal was set to 80 colums and 24 rows.
+* Heroku, the deployment terminal was set to 80 columns and 24 rows.

-At first I was just writing lines and after error showing fixed line lenght.
+At first, I was just writing lines and after error showing fixed-line length.

-* ASCII art gave lots of white space, what needed to be fixed by deleting them.
+* ASCII art gave lots of white space, which needed to be fixed by deleting them.

 I selected for every image different font.
 Block element font was easy to fix.

 Image "Game over" is created using line art and it was impossible to solve
 * errors
    * flake8(W605)
-   * plynt(anomalous-blacklash-in-string)
+   * pylint(anomalous-backslash-in-string)

-* I used manual deployment to get to know more deployment process for study purpose.
+* I used manual deployment to get to know more about deployment processes for study purposes.

-I forgot fresh deployment when I asked someone to play and they reflected things what I already fixed or changed.So time by time I was confused why in gitpod terminal evrything works well but not in Heroku.
-Im glad I chosed manual deployment.
+I forgot refresh deployment when I asked someone to play and they reflected things that I already fixed or changed.
+So time by time I was confused why in the gitpod terminal everything works well but not in Heroku.
+I'm glad I choose manual deployment.

-* I used + name + for print out greeting and name but it didnt separate "name" from rest of the text.
+* I used + name + for print-out greeting and name but it didn't separate "name" from the rest of the text.
-   * used print(f"Hello {name.upper()}, Best of luck!") gave me result what I wanted.
+   * used print(f"Hello {name.upper()}, Best of luck!") gave me the result what I wanted.

-* Spelling mistakes can give you headach but I know my weaknes.
+* Spelling mistakes can give you a headache but I know my weakness.
    * Patience to go over your lines gives results

-* By accidentally I deleted two times my all run.py coding.
+* By accidentally I deleted two times my all `run.py` coding.
 Very scary experience
-   * During my second project I went to Github and copied code from there.
-Lucky if its saved...
+   * During my second project, I went to Github and copied code from there.
+It's lucky if it is saved...
    * Used Ctrl + Z this time.

 ## Remaining Bugs